Catalytic Converter: Problems, Symptoms, Testing, Replacement Options

 For example, this sticker from the 2009 Honda Accord, located on the inside of the hood, says that it has WU-TWC and TWC catalytic converters as well as an air/fuel ratio or A/F sensor and a rear O2 sensor, or HO2S.
 SFI means sequential fuel injection.

 The catalytic converter is covered by the 8-year 80,000-mile Emission Warranty.

 • Catalytic Converter Testing

 Catalytic Converter Problems

-1. Check Engine light staying on, with further diagnosis revealing trouble codes related to the catalytic converter: P0420, P0430 or P0421 and P0431.
+The Check Engine light stays on, with further diagnosis revealing trouble codes related to the catalytic converter: P0420, P0430 or P0421 and P0431.
 All these codes point to the efficiency of the catalytic converter falling below the threshold.

 We wrote a separate article that explains these codes and provides the information on testing: P0420 - Catalyst Efficiency Below Threshold

-4. If the catalytic converter shows discoloration and other signs of overheating or physical damage such as dents or cracks that cannot be repaired, or if the catalytic converter is built into the exhaust manifold that is cracked or has a broken runner, it will also have to be replaced.
+Physical damage.
+If the catalytic converter shows discoloration and other signs of overheating, it may have to be replaced.
+If there is physical damage such as cracks that cannot be repaired or if the catalytic converter is built into the exhaust manifold that has a broken runner, it will also have to be replaced.

 The catalytic converter has been stolen from this vehicle.
 Larger image